-Sika's compensation policy is to also align a significant portion of compensation of Group Management to the long-term company's performance and to strengthen the alignment to shareholders' interests.
-Members of Group Management are eligible for a long-term equity incentive.
-The long-term incentive target amounts to 111% of annual base salary for the CEO and ranges from 40% to 86% for the other members of Group Management.
+Sika's compensation policy is to also align a significant portion of compensation of Group Management to the company's long-term performance and to strengthen Group Management's alignment with shareholders' interests.
+Members of Group Management are eligible for a long- term equity incentive.
+The long-term incentive target amounts to 104% of annual base salary for the CEO, and ranges from 42% to 74% for the other members of Group Management.

-The Long-Term Incentive plan is a performance share unit plan.
-At the beginning of the vesting period, a number of Performance Share Units (PSU) are granted to each member of Group Management.
+The long-term incentive plan is a performance share unit plan.
+At the beginning of the vesting period, a number of Performance Share Units (PSU) is granted to each member of Group Management.
 The PSU vest after a period of three years, conditionally upon fulfilling a performance condition, the return on capital employed (ROCE).
-The ROCE target is determined at the beginning of the vesting period by the Board of Directors and is measured at the end of the vesting period as the average ROCE of the first year, the second year and the third year of the vesting period.
-Acquisitions are excluded of the ROCE calculation in the year of acquisition and for two additional calendar years.
+The ROCE target is determined at the beginning of the vesting period by the Board of Directors and is measured at the end of the vesting period as the average ROCE of the first year, the second year, and the third year of the vesting period.
+Acquisitions are excluded from the ROCE calculation in the year of acquisition and for two additional calendar years.